Open-Source-Compliance/Sharing-creates-value/Tooling-Landscape/Unanimous-Understanding/Data Structures/Data.md

 Description := textfield

-Scope := enumeration {distribution, modifications, usage, other}
+Scope := Enumeration {distribution, modifications, usage, other}

 This defines the context of the constraint.
 E.g. in case a certain information is required when doing modifications of the software